 It can be hard deciding what to take back from China for yourself, or for others.
-That's why we've compiled a list of the top ten different China souvenirs to take home for friends and family.
+The best souvenirs are easily carried and full of Chinese characteristics, like 1) tea, 2) silk, 3) jewelry, 4) chopsticks, 5) cloisonné, 6) Chinese knots, 7) calligraphy, 8) wines and spirits, 9) masks, and 10) Mao memorabilia.
+Here we introduce the top 10 China souvenirs to take home for friends and family.

 Because tea plays such a big role in daily life (from tea brewed in people's flasks at their office desks to high-end tea ceremonies with special tea), tea quality varies throughout different shops too.
 If you want normal tea that people drink on a day to day basis, check convenience stores and supermarkets.
 In many supermarkets it will even be possible to buy many different types of tea by the gram.

 If you're in the bigger cities, check out the tea markets (Maliandao in Beijing, Tianshan Tea City in Shanghai, or Wukuaishi Tea Market in Chengdu) for special teas or for other tea-related products such as tea pots, cups, and the entire set needed to set up your own ceremony at home.
 Most shops will have a wide range of designs to fit any taste!

 Perhaps one of the most popular products to take home for female relatives, silk products are an old favorite.
 Nice silk clothing can be quite expensive, depending on the quality.
 The same goes for bedding sets, but smaller items such as pillow cases, bags, and accessories are more affordable and widely available at tourist sites.

 If you are interested in getting clothes or traditional Chinese clothes made using silk, our guides will be able to help you ensure the quality is good.